evandrocneves/aws-conn-java/README.md

 # aws-conn-java

-This project has been created in order to connect some AWS services.
+This project has been created in order to connect to some AWS services.